MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-II-Fiscal-Service-Department-Treasury/subchapter-A-Bureau-Fiscal-Service/part-356-Sale-Issue-Marketable-BookEntry-Treasury-Bills-Notes-Bonds-Department-Treasury-Circular-Fiscal-Service-Series-No-193/subpart-A-General-Information/section-356.2.md

 *Index* means the Consumer Price Index for inflation-protected securities.
 For floating rate notes, the index is the highest accepted discount rate on 13-week bills determined by Treasury auctions of those securities.

-*Index rate* means the simple-interest money market yield, computed on an actual/360 basis and rounded to nine decimal places, from the highest accepted discount rate of a 13-week bill auction as announced in the Treasury auction results press release.
-(See appendix B for methods and examples for computing the index rate.)
+*Index rate* means the simple-interest money market yield, computed on an actual/360 basis and rounded to nine decimal places, from the highest accepted discount rate of a 13-week bill auction as announced in the Treasury auction results. (*See* appendix B for methods and examples for computing the index rate.)

 *Index ratio* means, for an inflation-protected security, the Reference CPI of a particular date divided by the Reference CPI of the original issue date.
 (When the dated date is different from the original issue date, the denominator of the index ratio is the Reference CPI of the dated date rather than that of the original issue date.)